DanielAeon/better-env/README.md

 # better-env
-Better handling for rnvironment variables for any Node or React application
+Better handling for  environment variables for any Node or React application